Rival Turf!

-Rival Turf!, released in Japan as Rushing Beat (ラッシング・ビート), is a beat'em up video game.
-It was released by Jaleco in 1992 for the Super Nintendo Entertainment System and later on Nintendo's Virtual Console and Nintendo Switch Online service.
+Rival Turf!, released in Japan as Rushing Beat (ラッシング・ビート), is a 1992 beat'em up video game developed and published by Jaleco for the Super Nintendo Entertainment System.
+It was later rereleased on the Wii and Wii U's Virtual Console and the Nintendo Classics service.
 The game is the first installment in the Rushing Beat trilogy, which also includes Brawl Brothers and The Peace Keepers, although the games were localized as unrelated titles in North America.

 Plot

 Jack Flak's girlfriend Heather has been kidnapped by Big Al and his gang the Street Kings.
 He enlists the help of his friend, police officer Oswald "Oozie" Nelson to rescue his girlfriend and rid the city from the reign of the Street Kings once and for all.
 They start out by heading to the sports stadium to find out more information and locate Big Al's hideout.

 Japanese version

 One night, Rick Norton is walking down the streets of the city when he was surprised by a gun in the darkness.
 The mystery man behind the gun said that Norton's sister had an important video tape and was being held hostage.
 A new stimulant was being sold in epidemic amounts throughout the city and was only first manufactured a few years ago.
 Realizing that the organization's mystery was shrouded other than their sales of illegal stimulants, Norton has seen the city become slowly devastated over a period of time.
 He heads to the city stadium in an attempt to rescue his sister Maria with the help of his friend, Douglas Bild.